How Claude Code Built This Blog - Part 1

 └── templates/ # Nunjucks templates

-Continue to Part 2 for the implementation details, challenges faced, and deployment workflow.
+Continue to Part 2 for implementation details and deployment.